The Richibucto Dunes

 Richibucto Dunes, New Brunswick (Photo by NCC)

-The Nature Conservancy of Canada (NCC) launched conservation efforts in the Richibuchto Dunes in 2009, where it has purchased more than 100 acres (40 hectares) for permanent conservation.
+The Nature Conservancy of Canada (NCC) launched conservation efforts in the Richibuchto Dunes in 2009, where it has purchased more than 40 hectares (100 acres) for permanent conservation.

 Containing salt marsh, sand dunes and a sandy beach, the Richibucto Dunes protects an important breeding beach for the nationally endangered piping plover.